A Strong and Simple Deep Learning Baseline for BCI MI Decoding: Datasets and Evaluation setups

 \subsubsection{Within-Subject (W-S) evaluation}

-In the MI literature, Machine Learning models are mainly evaluated in a within-subject setup.
-Most of Deep Learning models also include this evaluation.
-It consists of training the model on one part of a subject's data and testing it on another part.
-In the reported results, for the BNCI dataset, we train on the first session and test on the second, producing comparable outcomes to those of the original competition and to the rest of the literature.
+In MI research, models are mainly assessed within subjects, by training on one part of a subject data and testing on another.
+Most of Deep Learning models only include this evaluation.
+In the reported results of the BNCI dataset, we train on the first session and test on the second, producing comparable outcomes to those of the original competition and to the rest of the literature.